ninabarzh/broomstick/content/posts/resilience.md

 There is a difference between reacting and responding.
 A reaction is biological, immediate, instinctive, messy.
 A response is behavioural, considered, contextual, and sometimes counter-intuitive.

 It is impossible to respond well without having imagined a situation before.
 Looking forward gives such rehearsals.
 In a smart energy context for example, a ransomware attack that disables distributed energy resources could be imagined.
 The team experiences the confusion, tests communication paths, and can learn which backup systems fail first.
-It’s a sort of cognitive inoculation against panic, even when a scenario was not exactly rehearsed.
+It's a sort of cognitive inoculation against panic, even when a scenario was not exactly rehearsed.

 Organisations that do not practise looking forward for crisis management tend to react, freeze, deny, or over correct.
-Those that do practice scenario planning in one of its many forms, are more likely to respond.
+Those that do practise scenario planning in one of its many forms, are more likely to respond.
 They have seen similar patterns in simulations, debated options, and built muscle memory for ambiguity.

 ## Build to last

-Tabletop exercises, red team exercises, crisis simulations, these are examples of practical translations of looking forward.
+Tabletop exercises and crisis simulations are examples of practical translations of looking forward.
 They make the abstract concrete.
 Scenarios on paper are intellectual, simulations force decision.

 In smart energy, a tabletop might involve engineers, operators, and cyber teams, debating trade-offs between shutting down nodes to stop an attack or keeping the system online for essential services.
 They let people experience friction, miscommunication, and the emotional weight of uncertainty in a safe environment, where learning can costs some embarrassment, but not real-life impacts.

-The best simulations aren’t tests of procedure but mirrors of culture.
+The best simulations aren't tests of procedure but mirrors of culture.
 Each run builds resilience not by hardening systems, but by softening people to uncertainty.

+Building comfort with uncertainty requires deliberate practise.
+Start small: debrief failures openly without blame, reward teams for surfacing risks early rather than hiding them, and rotate people through different roles in simulations so they experience multiple perspectives.
+Create psychological safety by celebrating the person who says "I don't know" or "this assumption might be wrong".

+Over time, these small acts compound.
+Uncertainty stops being a career threat and becomes operational reality that can be discussed honestly.

 ## TL;DR